dmbarbour/wikilon/docs/ABCRT.md

 Conveniently, appending texts can be modeled by appending each array.
 Logical reversal requires special attention: we reverse each array, but we'll also need the ability to read reversed utf8.
 (It's probably easiest to do this transparently in our utf8 reader.)

-#### Lists of Numbers

-We could also go a route of supporting *generic lists of small integers* in an efficient manner, similar to texts but with varint representations or perhaps a varint diff-list.
-I might consider this if I find a strong use-case.

 ### Accelerated Association Lists? (low priority)